HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 3/3-to-do-app.md

 });
 ```

-Notice that the only different is the `event` variable.
+Notice that the only difference is the `event` variable.
 We can call this anything we want.
 It's just a variable/parameter that holds the event.
 By convention `e` is used.
 The event has a method called `preventDefault()` which can stop the default behaviour of the `submit` event.

 ```
 $(document).ready(function(){